cockroachlabs/workshop_labs/lab2_student_instructions_query.md

 How can you run the query to retrieve data that has been deleted?

--- Q1b
---
-Can you restore the data without restoring a backup?

 -- Q2
 --
 Connect to the adminurl for the cluster.
 The exact URL should be saved as a bookmark or the instructor will display them.